Granola-Team/mina-indexer/README.md

 elements (PostgreSQL database, Mina daemon, 'mina-archive' process) with a system that consumes the precomputed blocks by the Mina daemon to generate an index for which we can efficiently query.

+## Warning

+The Mina Indexer project is in constant development and is in an alpha state.
+Functionality and API definitions will be in flux and are subject to change without notice.
+With that being said, happy hacking!

 ## Getting Started